seunadekunle/Flixter/README.md

 The ui had to be experimented with to ensure that everything worked fine.
 Improvements can probably be made to make the app more efficient.
+Had to use multiple gifs due to size constraint.

 ## License